-In order to maintain an average standard of living while meeting your monthly loan repayments, you will need to earn S$9,540 after CPF deductions.
+In order to maintain an average standard of living while meeting your monthly loan repayments, your household will need to earn S$11,588 after CPF deductions.

-Assuming you’re an employee, you will need to earn a gross income of S$11,925 after factoring in the compulsory 20% CPF contribution.
-The figure might look scary but if you’re buying with a partner, it will look a lot more attainable.
+Assuming you're an employee, you will need to earn a household gross income of S$12,830 - S$14,485 after factoring in the compulsory 20% CPF contribution.
+The mandatory CPF contribution is currently capped at the first S$6,300, earned monthly.
+Hence your CPF contributions will be dependent on how your household income is divided.
+The figure might look scary but if you’re buying with a partner, it will be a lot more attainable.

 Other than the monthly repayments, you will need funds on hand to meet the downpayment as well.

-Other than the minimum 5% cash payment of S$72,500, the remaining downpayment and BSD can be paid with your OA account.
+Other than the minimum 5% cash payment of S$84,400, the remaining downpayment and BSD can be paid with your CPF OA account.

 Do take note, however, that the BSD will have to be paid in cash first and claimed from your OA after.